 Students in all academic plans are required to demonstrate the ability to communicate effectively in written English.
-Within their first term, students registering in the Faculty for the first time must attempt a written English Proficiency Test.
-Students who do not pass on the initial attempt will have further opportunities, and may need to pass the test or an equivalent test to meet the prerequisite for further instruction in communication required by the program.
-A student must pass the English Proficiency Test or an equivalent test, approved by the Associate Dean (Academic), to be eligible for graduation.
-Students may take advantage of the Faculty's English Support for Engineers program, and programs offered by the Writing Centre (http://sass.queensu.ca/writingcentre/).
+Within their first term, students registering in the Faculty must attempt a written English Proficiency Test.
+Students who do not pass on the initial attempt will have further opportunities, and need to pass the test to meet the prerequisite for further instruction in communication required by the program.
+A student must pass the English Proficiency Test to be eligible for graduation.
+Students may take advantage of the Faculty's English Support for Engineers program, and programs offered by the Writing Centre (https://sass.queensu.ca/students/eal/).